A Thermodynamic Model for Thermomigration in Metals: Acknowledgements

 \section{Acknowledgements}

 The authors would like to acknowledge Rolls-Royce plc. for their financial and technical support in this project (grant number RR/UTC/89/9 BPC 189).
 We would particularly like to thank Chris Argyrakis, Louise Gale, and Duncan Maclachlan for their input.
+We would also like to acknowledge Daniel Mason, from the UK Atomic Energy Authority, for his insight and thought-provoking discussions on this topic.